amitmishrg/lib4dev/README.md

 * more...

 ## Report Bugs

-If you want to report a bug or request a feature?
+Want to report a bug or request a feature?
 Please open an [issue](https://github.com/amituidev/lib4dev/issues/new).

 ## Need your Support

-lib4dev is help you to find best library.
-If you find it helpfull then please start ⭐️ the repository and sharing it to social network.
+lib4dev helps you to find the best library.
+If you find it helpful then please star ⭐️ the repository and share it to a social network.